OlivierV78/switch_amd_nvidia/README.md

 <code> git clone https://github.com/OlivierV78/switch_amd_nvidia.git </code>

 Then it should be in your ~/switch_amd_nvidia/ directory.
-In this case, dobble clic on "Switch AMD.desktop" or "Switch Nvidia.desktop" to do the switch.
+In this case, open a file explorer of this directory and dobble clic on "Switch AMD.desktop" or "Switch Nvidia.desktop" to do the switch.

-If you put it in another directory use :
+If you put it in another directory or if you like to use terminal :
+  * <code> cd PATH_TO_THE_DIRECTORY </code>
   * <code> ./switch_vers_amd  </code>to switch to AMD GPU
   * <code> ./switch_vers_nvidia </code> to switch to AMD GPU

+  You will need to give your root password to commit the changes.